neuraloperator/neuraloperator/README.md

 ## Datasets
 We provide the Burgers equation, Darcy flow, and Navier-Stokes equation datasets we used in the paper.
 The data generation configuration can be found in the paper.
+- [PDE datasets](https://drive.google.com/drive/folders/1UnbQh2WWc6knEHbLn-ZaXrKUZhp7pjt-?usp=sharing)

 The datasets are given in the form of matlab file.
 They can be loaded with the scripts provided in utilities.py.
-- [PDE datasets](https://drive.google.com/drive/folders/1UnbQh2WWc6knEHbLn-ZaXrKUZhp7pjt-?usp=sharing)
+Each data file is loaded as a tensor.
+The first index is the samples; the rest of indices are the discretization.
+For example,
+- `Burgers_R10.mat` contains the dataset for the Burgers equation.
+It is of the shape [1000, 8192], meaning it has 1000 training samples on a grid of 8192.
+- `NavierStokes_V1e-3_N5000_T50.mat` contains the dataset for the 2D Navier-Stokes equation.
+It is of the shape [5000, 64, 64, 50],
+meaning it has 5000 training samples on a grid of (64, 64) with 50 time steps.

 ## Models
 Here are the pre-trained models.
 It can be evaluated using _eval.py_ or _super_resolution.py_.